 To the cleaning modes then, that is what this brush is all about.

 3 modes, clean, white and deep clean, they typically last for 2 minutes, but the white mode offers an extra 40 seconds for focusing on the front teeth.

 With each you can change the intensity of the brushing power and wow, the difference is noticeable.
 Even the lowest setting is still more powerful than the Colgate C250, crank it up to the max and you do get a powerful clean and you really feel the bruh offering up up to 31,000 strokes per minute.
-The simple button on the font makes it really easy to manage the power delivery with the option to change during the clean.
+The simple button on the front makes it really easy to manage the power delivery with the option to change during the clean.

 Offering up to 10 times more plaque removal when compared to a manual brush, if this is your first experience of an electric brush, it will be a good one.